sjproctor/rails_challenges/wildlife_tracker/README.md

 ## Stretch Challenges
 Note: All of these stories should include the proper RSpec model specs, and the controllers should be tested using Controller specs.

-#### Story: As the consumer of the API, I want to see validation errors if an animal doesn't include a common name, latin name, or kingdom. (done)
+#### Story: As the consumer of the API, I want to see validation errors if an animal doesn't include a common name, latin name, or kingdom.
 - Add tests to validate the existence of the model and each column

 ```ruby